 Authorization for researchers and staff requires medical clearance and extensive training; it is critical that users consider this lead-time prior to entry.
-At the completion of training, the HCLD will communicate with the OLAC supervisor to activate the user's card ID.
+At the completion of training, the HCLD will communicate with the OLAC supervisor and/or OLAC trainer to activate the user's card ID.
 These cards must be used exclusively by the authorized user.